VERY LIMITED QUANTITIES OF THE DELUXE RAINBOW SPLATTER REMAINING!!

 Mouse on Mars' unique way of creating music demonstrates that intelligence and playfulness are not mutually exclusive terms.
 Their music is both challenging and funny - complexly layered yet with a simple driving beat.
 Mouse on Mars has a unique vision and a unique way of expressing this vision, resulting in an unmistakeable sound which functions on a universal level and makes people move their minds and their bodies.
 In a musical genre not noted for longevity, Mouse on Mars has not only found their own distinctive voice, but have remained a force of imaginative innovations for a decade.

-With Radical Connector Mouse on Mars is taking an important step forward both in terms of musical vision and international standing.
-Their Touring will focus for the first time on North America.
+With Radical Connector Mouse On Mars is taking an important step forward both in terms of musical vision and international standing.
+Their touring will focus for the first time on North America.
 Making appearances not only with Drummer Dodo, but as both a duo and as DJ's.
 When you show up remember to bring your dance shoes and your thinking cap!
-If in 1994 Mouse on Mars sounded like 2004, then Radical Connector is a portent of what the year 2014 will bring.
+If in 1994 Mouse on Mars sounded like 2004, then Radical Connector is a portent of what the year 2022 will bring.
 Enjoy!